vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/Solutions/README.md

 18. What is ``@import`` rule in CSS3?
 Why is ``@import`` only at the top?

-19. Is there any possible to add multiple background images?

 20. What is difference between ``nth-of-type`` and ``nth-child``?